dm/gearmand/README.md

     make
     make install

+There are various dependencies that may be satisfied on Ubuntu by installing these packages as follows:

+    sudo apt install libboost1.71-all-dev gperf uuid-dev python3-sphinx

 You can also run ```make test``` before installing to make sure everything checks out ok.
 You can also streamline the process of building and testing by running: